buymeasoda/refdocs/Git.md

     git log <settings> -- <file>

+Show all commits and history logs for specific file (provide path and filename)

+    git log --all -- <file>

 Set the output format for the commit summary (Options: oneline, short, full)

     git log --pretty=oneline